Luis Severino: 2019

-On February 15, 2019, Severino signed a four-year, $40 million contract extension that included a club option for a fifth season worth an additional $12.25 million.
+On February 15, 2019, Severino signed a four-year, $40 million contract extension with the Yankees that included a club option for a fifth season worth an additional $12.25 million.

 On March 15, it was revealed that Severino was diagnosed with rotator cuff inflammation on his right shoulder.
 This put him out of action for all of April.
 On April 9, it was revealed that Severino was diagnosed with a Grade 2 lat strain, ruling him out for an additional six weeks.
 He did not play in any rehab assignments until September.
-He started for the Yankees on September 17, 2019 against the Los Angeles Angels in New York, and made two more starts in the regular season.
+He started for the Yankees on September 17 against the Los Angeles Angels, and made two more starts in the regular season.

 2020

-On February 25, 2020, it was announced that Severino would undergo Tommy John surgery to repair a partially torn UCL in his right elbow, ending his 2020 season.
+On February 25, 2020, it was announced that Severino would undergo Tommy John surgery to repair a partially torn ulnar collateral ligament in his right elbow, ending his 2020 season.
 He officially underwent the surgery on February 27 along with removing a bone chip from his right elbow.

 2021

 On February 22, 2021, Severino was placed on the 60-day injured list as he continued to recover from Tommy John surgery.
-On June 12, 2021, Severino suffered a groin injury during a rehab start with the Hudson Valley Renegades and was sidelined until August.
+On June 12, Severino suffered a groin injury during a rehab start with the Hudson Valley Renegades and was sidelined until August.
 After pitching two rehab starts in August, Severino suffered another setback after "not feeling right" during warmups before a game.
-On September 20, 2021, Severino was activated off the injury list for the first time in 706 days.
+On September 20, Severino was activated off the injured list for the first time in 706 days.

 2022

 With Brett Gardner not re-signing for the 2022 season, Severino became the longest-tenured Yankee.
+He was placed on the 60-day injured list with a low-grade right lat strain.
 On October 4, during a game against the Texas Rangers at Globe Life Field, Severino pitched seven no-hit innings before manager Aaron Boone pulled him from the game with 94 pitches.
 The potential combined no-hitter was broken up in the eighth inning when Josh Jung recorded a hit off Yankees reliever Miguel Castro.

+2023

+In 2023, Severino was met with struggles and inconsistency.
+Across 19 games (18 starts), he registered a 4–8 record and 6.65 ERA with 79 strikeouts in 89 1/3 innings pitched.
+On September 9, 2023, manager Aaron Boone announced that Severino's season was over after he suffered a high–grade oblique strain in the Yankees' loss against the Milwaukee Brewers the previous day.
+He became a free agent following the season.